Well Sh*t

 That’s how I see myself now.

 Not broken.
-Just unfinished.
-Just starting...
+Just unfinished and just starting...

 Freedom isn’t a destination.
 It’s not a manifesto or a rebrand.